 “Well, show me, then,” he challenged.

 Dusty was really good, using his compact, muscular body to work the trampoline.
 Pretty soon he was high above us, getting maximum lift from the springs.
-There were no safety lines in those days, and you could really get some air.
+There were no safety lines in those days.
+You could really get air.
 Once at the maximum height, he started doing somersaults and twists.
 We’d never seen him perform so well.

 “Alright.
 You are really working it,” I encouraged him.